IgorCode/i-order-terms/readme.txt

 = What permissions are required for users to reorder terms? = User needs to have "manage_categories" permission to be able to order terms.

-= Are there any Known Issues? =
-Sort (drag&drop) is not available right after you add new term, you need to refresh page to be able to drag newly created term.

 = Where can I report a bug? =
 You can report bugs from contact form on my website at <a href="http://www.igorware.com/contact?referrer-ver=I-Order-Terms">http://www.igorware.com/contact</a>.
 Please make sure to include plugin version when reporting bugs.